Numair25/vscode-extensions-for-developers-daily/README.md

-# daily-vscode-extensions-for-developers
+# Daily VS Code Extensions for Developers

-Daily commits of helpful VS Code extensions for developers
+🚀 This repository automatically commits a helpful VS Code extension every day using GitHub Actions.

+📦 Each daily file includes:
+- Extension Name
+- Marketplace Link
+- Extension ID

+🛠 Useful for all developers to explore new tools.